 Zappos, the #1 online footwear retailer and clothing shop, has much to be proud of.
 Based in Las Vegas, the company has 1,500 employees, over 1000 partner brands, and a talented CEO (Tony Hsieh).
 In 2009, they were acquired by Amazon for $1.2 billion and now see annual revenues of approximately $2 billion.
 So, where did this success come from?

 Many people attribute the company’s success to two important factors: (1) the Zappos corporate culture and (2) their intense focus on customer satisfaction.
-The corporate culture at Zappos is primarily achieved by taking care of their employees in accordance with their mantra “Happy Employee = Happy Customer”.
+Zappos indeed has a very strong corporate culture.
+Through their mantra “Happy Employee = Happy Customer,” Zappos takes very good care of their employees.
 When not working, employees have access to a gym, library, snack stations, sleep pods, and even life coaching.
 Furthermore, Zappos proudly features “Zappos Insights,” a culture-training platform aimed at educating other businesses on creating their own employee-centric cultures.
 By providing safe and comfortable communities, turnover rates decrease and worker productivity increases.

-Zappos also prides itself on its dedication to customer satisfaction.
+While a safe and comfortable office community increases productivity and decreases turnover, Zappos prides itself on their dedication to customer satisfaction.
 As seen in their mission statement, Zappos aims to provide the “absolute best service online” and therefore attempts to delight their customers in every part of their buyer’s journey.
 Zappos employees use the company’s “WOW” philosophy (going above and beyond) to please their customers, which can be seen in their outstanding online service: 24/7 friendly customer support, free 2-way shipping, and a 365-day return policy.
+But what’s most unique is the company’s innovative rewards program.

 What is Zappos’ Rewards Program?